SEARCH RFS:

 This study on women with PCOS found 200 mcg of chromium improved pregnancy rates and reduced acne, excess body hair, and overall inflammation.
 Other research suggests chromium may lower body mass index (BMI), testosterone levels, and fasting insulin levels.

-We need more research, but it might be helpful when used in conjunction with other treatments.
+We need more research, but it might be helpful when used in conjunction with other treatments, rather than a standalone therapy.

 What Are the Signs of Chromium Deficiency?